Collective moderation of hate, toxicity, and extremity in online discussions: Discussion

-Another question is whether citizens would be motivated to join collective moderation efforts in other contexts.
+Another question is whether citizens would be motivated to join collective moderation efforts on other social media platforms.
 Emotional arousal, which often accompanies uncivil discourse, can be related to increased engagement~\cite{bergerArousalIncreasesSocial2011} and citizens that aim to maximize other's engagement with content they produce might be less motivated to engage in moderation.
 However, there is also a growing body of literature suggesting that hateful discourse drives down user engagement~\cite{ziegele2016not, hickeyNoLoveHaters2023}.
 Historically, platforms that allow for unmoderated uncivil discourse, such as Gab, Parler, Truth Social, and since recently Twitter (now known as X), tend to draw less public engagement, have smaller user bases, and struggle to find advertisers willing to place their brand next to uncivil content.
 There is evidence of a widespread interest of citizens in performing collective civic moderation, as reflected in counter speech groups around the world.
-Currently, the most well-known and largest group is the iamhere international\footnote{https://iamhereinternational.com/} network, which includes 15 groups in North America, Asia and throughout Europe~\cite{cathyiamhere,buerger2020anti}.
-There are many other groups aiming to fight misinformation and hate in different countries.
-For example, the Baltic Elves, with thousands of members from Lithuania, Latvia and Estonia, focus on countering Russian disinformation~\footnote{https://time.com/6155060/lithuania-russia-fighting-disinformation-ukraine/}.
-The Truth Brigade\footnote{https://indivisible.org/campaign/truth-brigade}, with roughly 6,000 members across the United States, aims to counter misinformation about political and environmental issues.
-Collective civic moderation can also be incorporated into the platforms themselves.
-For example, Reddit employs organized volunteer civic moderation on a large scale~\cite{matias2019civic}.
+Currently, the most well-known and largest group is the iamhere international (\url{https://iamhereinternational.com/}) network, which includes 15 groups in North America, Asia and throughout Europe~\cite{cathyiamhere,buerger2020anti} and there are many other groups aiming to fight misinformation and hate in different countries.
 Overall, while some users wish to be uncivil, the community as a whole seems to be willing to engage in civil discourse with the aid of effective and fair civic content moderation.

+Our results provide a nuanced picture of the effect of different discourse dimensions on the quality of subsequent discourse at different time scales.
+As such, they can be useful to citizens and citizen groups who wish to tackle hate speech in their online spaces.
+Collective civic moderation can be effective for improving the quality of online discourse and managing the common-pool resources on social media platforms.